Quebec, UK outraged by Bombardier tariffs, threaten retaliation

 Canadian Foreign Minister Chrystia Freeland, who denounced the duties on Tuesday, will meet U.S. Trade Representative Robert Lighthizer on Wednesday and then speak to reporters.

-Boeing launched its challenge in April, alleging Bombardier had dumped airliners on the U.S. market when it struck a deal for 75 CSeries planes with Delta Air Lines Inc (DAL.N).
+Boeing launched its challenge in April, alleging Bombardier had dumped airliners on the U.S. market when it struck a deal for 75 CSeries planes with Delta Air Lines Inc.

 Delta’s CEO said Boeing’s challenge was “absurd” and predicted the duties would not be made permanent when Commerce reaches a final decision next year.